Artificial Intelligence

 Policies

-Homework Submissions
+Homework Submissions & Grading

 • All written solutions must be typed (i.e., no scans of handwritten assignments will be accepted).
 Scanned figures are only permitted where explicitly specified in the assignment instructions.
 Any such figures must be clear and perfectly legible.

-• Regrade Requests All regrade requests must be submitted within 1 week of receiving your grade.
+• Regrade Requests : All regrade requests must be submitted within 1 week of receiving your grade.
 Requests for all submissions must be submitted from within Gradescope.
 Requests submitted via email will almost certainly be missed.

 Policy on the use of Generative AI

-• Students may not use generative AI to complete problem sets and written portions of homework assignments.
+• Students may not use generative AI to complete problem sets and the written portions of programming assignments in any capacity.
 These are intended to test students' ability to demonstrate mastery of techniques learnt in the course by a) presenting sound and rigorous theoretical analysis, and b) critically analyzing code.
-Any indication of the use of AI tools in the written submissions will constitute a violation of academic integrity.
+Any indication of the use of AI tools in the written submissions will constitute a violation of academic integrity, and be subject to academic penalties (see section below).

-• The use of AI to rephrase sentences and improve writing clarity, etc. - while an acceptable use case - makes it difficult for instructors to discern whether the entire answer was AI-generated.
+• The use of AI solely to rephrase sentences and improve writing clarity, etc. - while an acceptable use case - makes it difficult for instructors to discern whether the entire answer was AI-generated.
 Therefore, if AI is used in this manner, students are required to submit an additional appendix at the end of their submission with their corresponding originally written answers.
-The submission of such an appendix is aimed only at helping me understand the usage patterns of AI tools.
-Points will not be taken off for using AI to improve writing.
+Failure to include such an appendix will be treated as an academic integrity violation.

 Academic Integrity